RiazK09/MERN-Pizza-App/readme.md

 - Backend/Server (with Mocha and Chai):
   <br />
-  (Test folder located under the server directory)
+  (Test folder located under the mern-pizza-app directory)

 1. Tests whether the server (backend) communicates with the client (frontend).
 2. Tests whether the server gets all the pizzas from the database.